conduit242/Flexible-PySyncObj/README.md

 - Python2 and Python3 on linux, macos and windows - no dependencies required (only optional one, eg. cryptography)
 - Configurable event loop - it can works in separate thread with it's own event loop - or you can call onTick function inside your own one
 - Convenient interface - you can easily transform arbitrary class into a replicated one (see example below).

+Flexible-PySyncObj will extend PySyncObj with Flexible Paxos-like features and optimizations for leader localization.

 ## Content
  * [Install](#install)